citizenfx/fivem-docs/content/client-manual/console-commands.md

 Running the `quit` command will force the FiveM client to close immediately.

 ### r_disableRendering
 Internal dev tool.
-Not of use to a regular user.
+Not of use to a regular user, and can not be toggled at runtime.

 ### resmon
 The resmon command will open the resource monitor.
 The resource monitor monitors the CPU usage and memory usage for each